 “Spay incontinence” is a condition that can occur in female dogs that have been spayed.
 Incontinence and dribbling can be seen more often in older female dogs.

 Dogs might also leak a little when they are sleeping.
-The urine smell will transfer to their blankets or bed and they’ll lie in there transferring the smell to their fur.
+The urine smell will transfer to their blankets or bed, and they’ll lie there, transferring the smell to their fur.
 Ensure you check their bedding for any urine smell.
-If there is then it will indicate an issue you should discuss with your vet.
+If there is, it will indicate an issue you should discuss with your vet.

 A Quick Trim

-The smell might emanate from something as simple as your dog peeing through the hair in that area and some pee is trapped in the hair.
-If you inspect down there and the hair is yellow that’s a sure sign of what’s happening.
-You need to thoroughly wash the area and clip away the excess hair.
+The smell might emanate from something as simple as your dog peeing through the hair in that area, and some pee is trapped in the hair.
+If you inspect down there and the hair is yellow, that’s a sure sign of what’s happening.
+You need to wash the area and clip away the excess hair thoroughly.

 Kidney Health Problem

-Kidneys are an integral part of the process of creating urine so it there are any health problem with the organ your Cockapoo’s breath, skin and hair can all smell of urine.
+Kidneys are an integral part of the process of creating urine, so it there are any health problems with the organ, your Cockapoo’s breath, skin, and hair can all smell of urine.

 Urinary Tract Infection

-Another possible reason for a strong smell of urine could be a UTI (Urinary Tract Infection).
-A UTI will cause your dog to pee more frequently, which has the effect of increasing the likelihood that their pee will smell like urine.
+Another possible reason for a strong urine smell could be a UTI (Urinary Tract Infection).
+A UTI will cause your dog to pee more frequently, increasing the likelihood that their pee will smell like urine.

 Wash Your Dog’s Bedding

 Ensure that your dog’s bedding is washed regularly.
-We recommend at least once a week as that’s about the same amount of time you would change your own bedding at home.
+We recommend at least once a week as that’s about the same time you would change your bedding at home.

-A poor diet and poor quality dog food can lead to all sorts of problems and affect their breath and cause other problems.
-Dog toothpaste can be a short-term remedy for this but if it keeps happening then you should contact your vet to have this issue looked into as they may have dental problems.
+A poor diet and poor dog food can lead to many problems, affect their breath, and cause other problems.
+Dog toothpaste can be a short-term remedy for this, but if it keeps happening, you should contact your vet to look into this issue, as they may have dental problems.

 Our Cockapoo probably has a bath every 2 weeks.
-Sometimes it’s less, sometimes it’s more.
-It just depends on the weather and whether we feel she needs it or not.
+Sometimes it’s less, and sometimes it’s more.
+It depends on the weather and whether we feel she needs it.
 She also has regular grooming about every 6 weeks.
-Her coat is more Cocker Spaniel than Poodle so her coat so does not get too full of knots.
+Her coat is more Cocker Spaniel than Poodle, so her coat does not get too full of knots.

-While it’s common for dogs to be a bit smelly, your Cockapoo isn’t immune from bad smells, they are typically not smelly dogs.
-Yes, of course, if you leave them without a bath long enough they will begin to smell; that’s pretty natural.
-But overall Cockapoos are incredibly easy dogs to live with if a great deal of shedding and grooming are two areas that put you off having a dog.
+While it’s common for dogs to be smelly, your Cockapoo isn’t immune to foul smells; they are typically not smelly dogs.
+Yes, if you leave them without a bath long enough, they will begin to smell; that’s pretty natural.
+But overall, Cockapoos are straightforward dogs to live with if a great deal of shedding and grooming are two areas that put you off having a dog.

-If you bathe and groom your Cockapoo regularly, and take proper care of their ears and teeth, because those areas are crucial and also two of the most common reasons for a smelly Cockapoo you will be fine.
+If you bathe and groom your Cockapoo regularly and take proper care of its ears and teeth because those areas are crucial and two of the most common reasons for a smelly Cockapoo, you will be fine.

 It’s highly unlikely your Cockapoo will give off that overpowering dog odour that some dogs carry around wherever they go.
-The only exception to this is as I’ve described above, but if none of those reasons exist I would say you’re in for a pleasant smelly time and won’t have to worry about are cockapoos smelly.
+The only exception to this is as I’ve described above, but if none of those reasons exists, I would say you’re in for a pleasant smelly time and won’t have to worry about are cockapoos smelly.